 Week 7: Code.org, Course D, Lesson 2-Graph Paper Programming Lesson overview: Purpose: In this context-setting lesson, students use symbols to instruct each other to color squares on graph paper.
 By "programming" one another to draw pictures, students get an opportunity to experience some of the core concepts of programming in a fun, accessible way.
-This activity aims to build

-Coding critical thinking skills and excitement for the course while introducing some of the fundamental programming concepts that students will use throughout the course.
+This activity aims to build critical thinking skills and excitement for the course while introducing some of the fundamental programming concepts that students will use throughout the course.
 By introducing basic concepts like sequencing and algorithms to the class in an unplugged activity, students who are intimidated by computers can still build a foundation of understanding on these topics.

+4nplugged Computers can still build a foundation of understanding on these topics.
 In this lesson, students will learn how to develop an algorithm and encode it into a program.
-Lesson: • Warm Up • Introduction • Main Activity • Graph Paper Programming • Wrap Up • Reflection • Extended Learning Lesson links/resources: Lesson 2: Graph Paper Programming CS objectives addressed: Students will be able to: Explain constraints of translating problems from human language to machine language Reframe a sequence of steps as an encoded program Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
-Time needed: Total Time: 65-70 min• Warm Up 10 min• Main Activity 30 min• Wrap Up 15 min• Extended Learning 10-15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Graph Paper Programming-Lesson in action video • Graph Paper Programming-Worksheet answer key • Graph Paper Programming-Assessment answer key • Code.org account Students: • Computer/tablet with internet access • Graph Paper Programming-Activity worksheet • Graph Paper Programming-Unplugged video (Download) • Graph Paper Programming-Assessment • Code.org account Subject integrated: ELA Other standards addressed: SL.3.1- Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
-Vocabulary: Algorithm : A list of steps to finish a task Program : An algorithm that has been coded into something that can be run by a machine Notes: Could use Code & Go Robot Mouse with this lesson Team-building activity Could use tile floor and index cards to make different algorithms to move around the room. (addition facts) (multiplication facts)
+Lesson: Warm Up Introduction Main Activity Graph Paper Programming Wrap Up Reflection Extended Learning Lesson links/resources: Lesson 2: Graph Paper Programming CS objectives addressed: Students will be able to: Explain constraints of translating problems from human language to machine language Reframe a sequence of steps as an encoded program Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+Time needed: Total Time: 65-70 min• Warm Up 10 min• Main Activity 30 min• Wrap Up 15 min• Extended Learning 10-15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Graph Paper Programming-Lesson in action video • Graph Paper Programming-Worksheet answer key • Graph Paper Programming-Assessment answer key • Code.org account Students: • Computer/tablet with internet access • Graph Paper Programming-Activity worksheet • Graph Paper Programming-Activity worksheet • Graph Paper Programming-Unplugged video (Download) • Graph Paper Programming-Assessment • Code.org account

+Subject integrated: ELA Other standards addressed: SL.3.1- Engage effectively in a range of collaborative discussions (one-on- one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly.
+Vocabulary: Algorithm : A list of steps to finish a task Program : An algorithm that has been coded into something that can be run by a machine Notes: Could use Code & Go Robot Mouse with this lesson Team-building activity Could use file floor and index cards to make different algorithms to move around the room. (addition facts) (multiplication facts)